-2.3.1 Algorithm Inputs and Outputs
+2.4.1 Algorithm Inputs and Outputs

-The main input to the processing algorithm for this product is the SMAP L1C Radiometer Half-Orbit 36 km EASE-Grid Brightness Temperatures, Version 3 (SPL1CTB) product that contains the time-ordered, geolocated, calibrated SMAP L1B Radiometer Half-Orbit Time-Ordered Brightness Temperatures (SPL1BTB), Version 3 that have been resampled to the fixed 36 km EASE-Grid 2.0.
-In addition to general geolocation and calibration, the Level-1B brightness temperature data have also been corrected for atmospheric effects, Faraday rotation, and low-level RFI effects prior to regridding.
+The main input to the processing algorithm for this product is the SMAP Enhanced L1C Radiometer Half-Orbit 9 km EASE-Grid Brightness Temperatures, Version 1 (SPL1CTB_E) product that contains the time-ordered, geolocated, calibrated SMAP enhanced Level-1B radiometer brightness temperatures (L1B_TB_E) that have been resampled to the fixed 9 km EASE-Grid 2.0.
+In addition to general geolocation and calibration, the enhanced Level-1B brightness temperature data have also been corrected for atmospheric effects, Faraday rotation, and low-level RFI effects prior to regridding.
 If the RFI encountered is too large to be corrected, the brightness temperature data are flagged accordingly and no soil moisture retrieval is attempted.
-Refer to the SPL1BTB and SPL1CTB ATBDs for additional details.
+Refer to the SPL1CTB_E ATBD for additional details.

-In addition to brightness temperature observations, the SPL2SMP algorithm also requires ancillary data sets for the soil moisture retrieval.
-The specific parameters and sources of these and other externally provided ancillary data are listed in Section 6: Ancillary Datasets of the ATBD.
+In addition to brightness temperature observations, the SPL2SMP_E algorithm also requires ancillary data sets for the soil moisture retrieval.
+The specific parameters and sources of these and other externally provided ancillary data are listed in Section 6: Ancillary Datasets of the baseline SPL2SMP ATBD.
 In order for soil moisture to be retrieved accurately, a variety of global static and dynamic ancillary data are required.
 Static ancillary data are data which do not change during the mission, while dynamic ancillary data require periodic updates in time frames ranging from seasonally to daily.
 Static data include parameters such as permanent masks (land, water, forest, urban, mountain, etc.), the grid cell average elevation and slope derived from a Digital Elevation Model (DEM), permanent open water fraction, and soils information (primarily sand and clay fraction).
 Dynamic ancillary data include land cover, surface roughness, precipitation, vegetation parameters, and effective soil temperatures.

 Ancillary data are also employed to set flags that help to determine either specific aspects of the processing, such as corrections for open water and frozen ground, or the quality of the retrievals, such as the precipitation flag.
 Refer to the Data Flags below.
-All input data to the SPL2SMP process are pre-mapped using the 36 km EASE-Grid 2.0 projection.
-Other parameters used by the SPL2SMP algorithm include a freeze/thaw flag, an open water fraction, and a vegetation index.
-All input brightness temperatures and ancillary data sets used in the retrievals are mapped to the 36 km EASE-Grid 2.0 prior to entering the SPL2SMP processor.
-All input data, retrieved soil moisture data, and flags utilize the same grid.
+All input data to the SPL2SMP_E process are pre-mapped using the 9 km EASE-Grid 2.0 projection and are then aggregated at a spatial extent that is approximately the same as the native resolution (approximately 36 km) of the SMAP radiometer.
+Other parameters used by the SPL2SMP_E algorithm include a freeze/thaw flag, an open water fraction, and a vegetation index.

-The primary contents of output SPL2SMP data are the retrieved soil moisture and associated Quality Assessment (QA) flags, as well as the values of the ancillary parameters needed to retrieve the output soil moisture for that grid cell.
+The primary contents of output SPL2SMP_E data are the retrieved soil moisture and associated Quality Assessment (QA) flags, as well as the values of the ancillary parameters needed to retrieve the output soil moisture for that grid cell.

-2.3.2 Soil Moisture Algorithms
+2.4.2 Soil Moisture Algorithms

 Decades of research by the passive microwave soil moisture community have resulted in a number of viable soil moisture retrieval algorithms that can be used with SMAP brightness temperature data.
 The European Space Agency (ESA) Soil Moisture and Ocean Salinity Mission (SMOS) mission currently flies an aperture synthesis L-band radiometer which produces brightness temperature data at multiple incidence angles over the same ground location.
-The baseline SMOS retrieval algorithm is based on the tau-omega model described in the ATBD, Section 2.1: Physics of the Problem, but utilizes the SMOS multiple-incidence-angle capability to retrieve soil moisture.
+The baseline SMOS retrieval algorithm is based on the tau-omega model described in the SPL2SMP ATBD, Section 2.1: Physics of the Problem, but utilizes the SMOS multiple-incidence-angle capability to retrieve soil moisture.
 SMAP retrievals are also based on the tau-omega model, but use the constant-incidence-angle brightness temperature data produced by the SMAP conically-scanning radiometer.
 Other necessary parameters in the retrieval are obtained as ancillary data.